m-a-d-n-e-s-s/madness/doc/numerical_library.md

 Finalizes the communicator.
-It is important that all MRA objects (e.g. `Function<double,1>`) are destructed before `finalize()` is called, otherwise segmentation faults will occur, so best enclose all MRA code after `startup` inside a `try/catch` block.
+It is important that all MRA objects (e.g. `Function<double,1>`) are destructed before `finalize()` is called, otherwise segmentation faults might occur since the destructor for these objects will erroneously be called at the very end of the program *after* the runtime has been dismantled.
+Thus, for simple programs enclose all MRA code after `initialize` in a sub-scope (e.g., using braces or inside a `try/catch` block), or after obtaining `World` pass it (by reference) into another procedure that contains your MRA code.

 ````c
     return 0;
 }
 ````